terms4fairskills/terms4FAIRskills.github.io/2ndWorkshopHagueAnnouncement.md

 At the meeting in DANS, the following was achieved:

-* the terminology was remodelled to more precisely distinguish activities from pedagogical concepts such as Knowledge, Skills and Attributes.
+* the terminology was remodelled to more precisely distinguish activities from pedagogical concepts such as Knowledge, Skills and Aptitudes.

 * Talks were presented by the collaborations SSHOC, ELIXIR and FAIRsFAIR, which provided insights into how the terminology could be used and extended for their purposes.